covidclinical/Phase2.1AKIRPackage/README.md

 R code to run, validate, and submit the analysis for the AKI project.

 ## LATEST UPDATE (July 24, 2022)
-This package has a new dependency on the packages `tidycmprsk` which is only available in the CRAN repository but **not** in the MRAN repository referenced in the Docker image.
-Other new dependencies is the package `cmprsk` and its corresponding dependencies.
+This package has a new dependency on the package `tidycmprsk` which is only available in the CRAN repository but **not** in the MRAN repository referenced in the Docker image.
+Other new dependencies are the package `cmprsk` and its corresponding dependencies.

 Install `tidycmprsk` using the following commands in R prior to installing the package:
 ```